raquelcrlima/UI-EM3/README.md

 ## APPLICATION

-The application (“UI_EM3_tool.R”) and the files needed to run it ("Example Decision-makers.xlsx", "Example Employees.xlsx", "Example School Students.xlsx" and "Example University Students.xlsx") are all located on the “Tool” folder.
+The application (“app.R”) and the files needed to run it ("Example Decision-makers.xlsx", "Example Employees.xlsx", "Example School Students.xlsx" and "Example University Students.xlsx") are all located on the “Tool” folder.

 Random data files that can be used as example in the application are located on the "Example_Random_Data" folder.
 These are not actual data collected by the original study, but randomly generated data.
 The download and use of these files are optional and should be used as example only.
-If downloaded, they don't need to be located in the same folder as the application (“UI_EM3_tool.R”) in your computer, as they need to be manually input into the tool according to the application's instructions.
+If downloaded, they don't need to be located in the same folder as the application (“app.R”) in your computer, as they need to be manually input into the tool according to the application's instructions.

 ## ONLINE USE